Professor Siân Adiseshiah

 Siân Adiseshiah's first book – Churchill’s Socialism: Political Resistance in the Plays of Caryl Churchill (2009) – was based on her PhD.
 It examined Churchill’s plays in relation to histories of socialist politics, theory, and activism from 1970s-2000.
 Her second, third, and fourth were co-edited volumes: Twenty-First Century Fiction: What Happens Now (2013); Twenty-First Century Drama: What Happens Now (2016); and debbie tucker green: Critical Perspectives (2020), the latter described as ‘likely to remain the definitive and authoritative study of this major playwright and director for decades to come’ and shortlisted for the Theatre and Performance Research Association Edited Collection Prize in 2021.

-Her latest book is with Methuen Drama Bloomsbury: Utopian Drama: In Search of a Genre (2023).
+Her most recent book is with Methuen Drama Bloomsbury: Utopian Drama: In Search of a Genre (2023).
 It stretches back to classical Greek comedy and includes chapters on early modern and early twentieth-century drama as well as utopian drama and performance from the contemporary period.
 The book has been reviewed internationally as a ‘fine and nuanced study’, ‘carefully theorized, productively hopeful’ (Jill Dolan), as the ‘first to offer an insightful counter-narrative’ (R. Darren Gobert), ‘epic in historical scope and engaging with an array of interdisciplinary frameworks’ (Elaine Aston), and as a ‘breakthrough intervention that cracks open the scholarly paradigms of both theatre studies and utopian studies’ (Tom Moylan).

-With colleagues from the Universities of Lincoln and Keele, Siân was co-exhibitor of 'What does growing older mean to us?' at the British Academy’s Summer Showcase in June 2022, and Principal Convenor of the British Academy conference - 'Narratives of Old Age and Gender', which took place in London in September 2019.
+With colleagues from the Universities of Lincoln and Keele, Siân was co-exhibitor of 'What does growing older mean to us?' at the British Academy’s Summer Showcase in June 2022, and Principal Convenor of the British Academy conference 'Narratives of Old Age and Gender' (London, September 2019).
 The conference brought together scholars from multiple disciplines, creative practitioners, and experts on ageing from third sector organisations to consider narratives of old age and gender, their limitations, and the potential for alternatives.
-Siân has co-edited a supplementary issue – ‘Narratives of Old Age and Gender: Multi-disciplinary Perspectives’ – of the Journal of the British Academy (forthcoming, 2023) based on research presented at the conference.
+Siân co-edited a supplementary issue – ‘Narratives of Old Age and Gender: Multi-disciplinary Perspectives’ – of the Journal of the British Academy 11.S2 (2023) based on research presented at the conference, which includes her article ‘Old Age, Gender and Constructions of the Contemporary’.

 Siân has held two Arts and Humanities Research Council (AHRC) grants as co-investigator (PI: Leslie Hicks): (1) ‘Telling Our Stories’.
 Support for Heritage Lottery Funded Community Groups £37,601 2013-14; (2) Connected Communities Research Development Award ‘Looking Back for the Future: The Value of the Past in Developing the Lives of Young People’ £19,543 2012.